dolanseesu/dotfiles/README.md

 git clone https://github.com/dolanseesu/dotfiles.git ~/ && cd dotfiles
 ```

 Run the install-script.
-You may ignore the question about the laptop setup, that is just for my personal setup.
+You may ignore the question about the laptop setup, that is just for me.
-WARNING: This script deletes all presets files and replaces them with symlinks, so use with caution.
+WARNING: This script deletes all preset files and replaces them with symlinks, so use with caution.

 ```bash
 ./install.sh